UBC-MDS/DSCI524_Group28_date_extractor_mds/README.md

 ## Package Installation

+To install the package, use the following command:

 ```bash
 $ pip install date_extractor_mds
 ```
 ## Usage

 - extract_year: Extracts the year as a four-digit integer from an ISO 8601 date string.

 - extract_month: Retrieves the month as an integer (1-12) from the ISO 8601 date.

 - extract_day: Captures the day as an integer (1-31) from the ISO date.

 - extract_time: Returns the time component as a string in hh:mm:ss format.

 ## Position in Python Ecosystem: